huysentruitw/Aggregator/README.md

 }
 ```

-If a command handler needs to manipulate an aggregate, you'll need some kind of persistent command handler:
+Additionally, if a command handler needs to manipulate an aggregate, you could create some kind of persistent command handler:

 ```csharp
 abstract class PersistentCommandHandler<TCommand, TAggregateRoot>